 On the Bexnan Skyland there is a lush and radiant garden where a great variety of interesting flora grow.
 In the corner of this garden is a small set of small graves arranged in a tight circle.
 The garden radiates an aura of peace and harmony, and as such has become a place for meditation or a good picnic around the small natatorium that many love to visit.

-Though most of the people of Tentetsu live high in the skylands, there is a mainland below called the Isle Of Verlet.
-It is frequented by visitors who are curious about the skylands or simply seeking trade.
-This area is not as densely populated as the skylands, housing primarily mortals who are not as fond of living in the hive structures above.
-There are quite a few ships used for trading, and a few of small towns where trade and crafting are common.
-There is only one school and they do not train healers.
+Though most of the Incarna of Tentetsu live high in the skylands, there is a mainland below called the Isle of Midori Verlet.
+This is the home of the mortal families who maintain an odd but harmonious relationship with their faerie-like guardians above, whom they see as friendly but mischievous spirits.
+Midori Verlet is frequented by visitors who are seeking trade and sometimes simply curious about the skylands.
+There are quite a few ships used for trading, and a few small towns where trade and crafting are common.
+There is only one school on the island, and most people here craft and fish.
 The winged Incarna that live on the skylands above see the mortals below as a curious but useful buffer between them and the outsiders, and a harmonious relationship has developed between the two areas.

-Bathed in the astral winds from from the east, and washed in the wyld waters to the south, Tentetsu has the unique conditions necessary for many strange forms of life to flourish.
+Bathed in the astral winds from the east, and washed in the Wyld waters to the south, Tentetsu has the unique conditions necessary for many strange forms of life to flourish.
 Here are just a few of the more well known.

 One of Tentetsu’s most valued resources, it is said to be fused with a spiritual energy which remains after it has been picked or even subjected to high heat.
 Tentetsuns cook with lavender, form it into tea, and use it in healing potions amongst other things.
 Most skylands are full of small lavender fields.